 The Thai government and the UK government are highly recommending to cancel or postpone unnecessary travel to Thailand.
 If the travel is of extreme urgency and importance, the traveler must secure a medical certificate confirming that he/she is not a COVID-19 positive and should also provide health insurance no matter what the cost is.

 No, you do not need an embassy letter at this time.
-Your current 30-day visa exemption stamp can be extended for an additional 30 days.
+Your current 45-day visa exemption stamp can be extended for an additional 30 days.
 For the extension, you just have to submit one passport size photo (4cm x 6cm) with white background, TM6 card, TM30 receipt from your hotel and pay the fee of 1,900 Thai baht.
-The embassy letter is only required if you have exhausted all possible options for an extension.